barend-erasmus/ssh-deployer/README.md

 To execute this file with parameters, run the following command.

 `ssh-deployer --file "sample.json" --host 192.168.1.100 --username hello --password world --appname myapp`

+## Notes

+The order of execution is as follow:

+* Copies directories in the given order.
+* Copies files in the given order.
+* Executes commands in the given order.